Financial Document Automation

 With the final thought around compliance, there is a compliance gig here that's emerging and I think it's the sanctions that we just mentioned.
 So, that is an upcoming trend that we do need to keep an eye on, so that the corporate has it under control.

-Cara O'nions: So, lots of opportunity it seems like.
+Cara O'nions: So, lots of opportunities it seems like.
 Also, some significant challenges, but some interesting reading, I think, once again, in this report and we're going to be sharing it, as you know, more widely in the coming weeks.
 So, that's all we've got time for today unfortunately.
 Thank you for joining me, Ed.

 Ed Adshead-Grant: Thank you, Cara.